-The Reference Portfolio represents a simple, low cost, passive portfolio which is believed to be appropriate to the PMT's long-term horizon and associated return and risk profile.
-By design, the Reference Portfolio is not exposed to active management decisions and thus is expected to be reviewed only periodically.
-Consequently, it also provides a transparent replicable benchmark against which to compare an active management approach, although over shorter periods of time the Reference Portfolio's real return may deviate from the longer term expectation.
+The Reference Portfolio represents a simple, low cost, passive portfolio which is believed to be appropriate to the PMT's long-term horizon and associated return target and risk profile.
+However, over shorter periods of time the Reference Portfolio's real return may deviate from the longer term expectation.
+By design, the Reference Portfolio is not exposed to active management decisions and thus is expected to be revised only periodically.
+Consequently, it also provides a transparent replicable benchmark against which to compare an active management approach.

 Given the current environment, it is believed that a Reference Portfolio that is limited to 60% equity exposure (and the associated level of risk) may have difficulty achieving the 4% real return objective.
-In order to achieve the objective, successful active management decisions will need to be implemented.
+In order to achieve this return objective, successful active management decisions will likely be required.
 These decisions include altering asset class weights, adding assets and strategies not included in the Reference Portfolio and hiring best in class managers, while ensuring that such changes do not result in the assumption of undue risk.

-Given the decision to allow an active management approach, it is prudent to establish a PMTlevel risk limit integrating market risk and credit risk within which UTAM has discretion to make and implement investment decisions with the objective of earning returns above the Reference Portfolio.
+Given the decision to allow an active management approach, it is prudent to establish a PMT-level risk limit within which UTAM has discretion to make and implement investment decisions with the objective of earning returns above the Reference Portfolio.
 This PMT-level risk limit is defined as the volatility of the Reference Portfolio plus an additional amount of Active Risk.
-The Normal range of Active Risk is -50 bps (i.e. -0.5%) to 100 bps, but it is allowed to go as high as 125 bps for up to 6 months.
-Immediate action is required to reduce Active Risk if it exceeds 125 bps.
+The Normal range of Active Risk is -50 bps (i.e. -0.5%) to 150 bps, but it is allowed to go as high as 175 bps for up to 6 months.
+Immediate action is required to reduce Active Risk if it exceeds 175 bps.
 The table below outlines this "traffic light" risk framework.
 In addition, if Active Risk is below -50 bps, a discussion is required to occur between UTAM and the University.
 UTAM will provide a periodic risk report to the Pension Committee showing the amount of Active Risk employed.

-&lt;sup>4 Active Risk is defined as the volatility of the PMT actual portfolio minus the volatility of the Reference Portfolio.
+&lt;sup>3 Active Risk is defined as the volatility of the PMT actual portfolio minus the volatility of the Reference Portfolio.

-Active Risk Zone Active Risk (in basis points) Target Zone ("Normal") $-50 \leq Active Risk \leq 100$ Notification and Analysis Zone ("Watch") $100 < Active Risk \leq 125$ Mitigation Zone ("Alert") Active Risk > 125
+Active Risk Zone Active Risk (in basis points) Target Zone ("Normal") $-50 \le Active \ Risk \le 150$ Notification and Analysis Zone ("Watch") $150 < Active \ Risk \le 175$ Mitigation Zone ("Alert") Active Risk > 175